This post may contain affiliate links. Read the full disclosure here.

 Keeping both you and your baby healthy while breastfeeding requires a proper meal plan and some guidance.
 If you would like a step-by-step program to help you lose weight safely, check out all our courses, programs, challenges, & recipe book.

 I know after my first, I wondered if the mommy pooch was something I just had to get used to.
-The deal is, the mommy pooch is more complicated than just losing weight.
+The deal is, that the mommy pooch is more complicated than just losing weight.

-Hormones and the mommy tummy:
+How hormones affect the mommy tummy:

 Pregnancy and postpartum cause a rush and drop of various hormones.
 In pregnancy, estrogen is very high.
-Once baby arrives, estrogen drops quickly along with progesterone.
+Once the baby arrives, estrogen drops quickly along with progesterone.
 Prolactin for breastfeeding kicks into high gear when estrogen and progesterone drop.
-During these fluctations, your body can want to cling to extra fat and nutrients in the midsection particularly.
+During these fluctuations, your body can want to cling to extra fat and nutrients in the midsection particularly.

 In addition to hormones balancing out, your body is also adjusting to a surge of oxytocin after birth.
 Oxytocin is important to lactation, but the extra boost can also throw other chemicals like cortisol out of wack.
-It is really difficult to know exactly how your body is going to react to the surges and drops in chemicals and pheremones, BUT a typical response is to hold on to belly fat.
+It is really difficult to know exactly how your body is going to react to the surges and drops in chemicals and pheromones, BUT a typical response is to hold on to belly fat.

-Sleep loss and mommy tummy:
+Sleep loss and mommy’s tummy:

-Diastasis Recti post birth:
+Diastasis Recti post-birth: